samathaluca/new-lazycamp/test.md

 Check view and admin authorisation. may be incompatibility between campspots added in gitpod and in heroku. may be to access admin and remove all recently added campspots and products as first check.

-not very user friendly message when two camppot bookings for the same site on the same date are added
+image kit works perfectly in girpod but not work with s3 buckets not very user friendly message when two camppot bookings for the same site on the same date are added

 realised no easy access to the event management product/add page.